dmoka/modern-software-development-with-tdd/projects/init/exercise/DomainTDD/DomainTDD/README.md

 ## **Product**

 ### **Attributes**
 - `Id`: Unique identifier for the product.
-It is during construction.
+It is generated during creation.
 - `Name`: Name of the product
 - `Description`: Short description of the product.
 - `Price`: Monetary value of the product.